 3. Almond oil is a key component of moisturizers

 Folic acid, alpha-tocopherol, and zinc in almond oil are useful in skin disorders.
-Furthermore, this oil is very useful as herbal moisturizers for restoring skin hydration and viscoelasticity properties (7).
+Furthermore, this oil is very useful as an herbal moisturizer for restoring skin hydration and viscoelasticity properties (7).

 4. Improve skin tone

 Almond oil contains bioactive compounds such as n beta-zoosterol, squalene, and alpha-tocopherol which improve complexion and skin tone.
-Thus almond oil may be useful as a therapeutic agent to maintain the elasticity of the skin and its youthful appearance (8).
+It also maintains the elasticity of the skin and its youthful appearance (8).

 5. Protect skin from UV radiation